 Up to now, the Russian financial community has not engaged in financing energy efficiency or renewable energy projects to any meaningful extent.
-A study completed by IFC in 2003 on financing options for energy efficiency investments in Russia1 concluded that despite the large potential in Russia for financially viable EE investments, only a few of those investments are actually being undertaken.
+A study completed by IFC in 2003 on financing options for energy efficiency investments in Russia concluded that despite the large potential in Russia for financially viable EE investments, only a few of those investments are actually being undertaken.
 The reason for the lack of development of EE investments in Russia is a combination of the following three factors: lack of longer term capital for energy efficiency investments on the part of Russian financial institutions leading to a heightened perception of technical risks associated with these projects; lack of experience in structuring energy efficiency investment projects by Russian industry accompanied by limited experience among local consulting engineering organizations that can provide assistance.

-1 See Annex 16 for the Executive Summary.
+&lt;sup>1 See Annex 16 for the Executive Summary.
 Full report available on request from IFC.

-The RSEFP Program addresses these barriers using a three pronged approach shown in Figure 1-1: targeted credit lines, which can only be used for financing energy efficiency projects; partial credit guarantees for financial institutions; intensive technical assistance to financial institutions to help them build an energy efficiency loan portfolio, and technical assistance to project developers to ensure that the FIs see adequate, well-prepared deal flow.
+The RSEFP Program addresses these barriers using a three pronged approach shown in Figure 1-1: targeted credit lines, which can only be used for financing energy efficiency projects; partial credit guarantees for financial institutions; intensive technical assistance to financial institutions to help them build an energy efficiency loan portfolio (Note: after three years of operation the partial guarantee instrument has not been taken up by any bank.
+An external mid-term review of the project recommended that funds originally allocated for risk sharing be rededicated to technical assistance), and technical assistance to project developers to ensure that the FIs see adequate, well-prepared deal flow.

-Barrier Program element Lack of Long Term Liquidity Dedicated Credit Lines High risk perception/lack of Partial guarantee applied to experience portfolio of projects Lack of Project Preparation Technical assistance skills package
+Barrier Program element Lack of Long Term Liquidity Dedicated Credit Lines High risk perception/lack of experience Technical Assistance to banks and leasing companies Lack of Project Preparation skills Technical assistance package